 - unexplained weight loss.

+If you have any B symptoms, it usually means the lymphoma is more advanced.
 If you do not have any of these symptoms, the letter A is used instead, for example stage 1A.

 Below is a sample of the sources used in our non-Hodgkin lymphoma (NHL) information.
 If you would like more information about the sources we use, please contact us at email@example.com

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
 It has been reviewed by expert medical and health professionals and people living with cancer.
-It has been approved by Senior Medical Editors, Dr Anne Parker, Consultant Haematologist; and Professor Rajnish Gupta, Macmillan Consultant Medical Oncologist.
+It has been approved by Senior Medical Editor, Professor Rajnish Gupta, Macmillan Consultant Medical Oncologist.

 Our cancer information has been awarded the PIF TICK.
 Created by the Patient Information Forum, this quality mark shows we meet PIF’s 10 criteria for trustworthy health information.